CyberScan

 SLSA — Supply-chain Levels for Software Artifacts

 SLSA (pronounced salsa) is a framework launched by Google in June 2021 in response to supply chain incidents (SolarWinds 2020, Codecov 2021).
-The first public version 1.0 is released in April 2023; in July 2022 0.1 is in use and drafts evolve.
+In July 2022 0.1 is in use and drafts evolve toward the first public version 1.0, expected in the following months.

 SLSA defines four maturity levels (0-4, later simplified) for the build chain of a software artefact: